Healthy Homes Assessment Tawa

 Rental Property Home Assessments Tawa

-Rental property areas affected through the Healthy Homes Standard in Tawa include each:
+Property rental areas that are affected with Health Homes Standards.
+Healthy Homes Standard in Tawa include each:

 • Dining Room